Ynn/selfstar/intro-ipojo.md

 IPOJO is a service-­oriented component model that manages service publications and service dependencies in order to significantly lower business code complexity.

 An ipojo component remains as close to a “plain old Java object” (POJO) as possible.
+It is executed within a container (not seen by developers) that manages all issues regarding dynamism.
+In particular, it manages all the service-­oriented interactions: service publication, service instantiation, service selection, service discovery.
+The container can be extended in order to support other non-­functional concerns such as configuration, persistence, and security.These latter are beyond the scope of this site.